helmholtz-analytics/heat/contributing.md

 * All code should be documented in accordance with Heat's [docstring standard](https://github.com/helmholtz-analytics/heat/blob/504-docstring-formatting/doc/source/documentation_howto.rst).

 * No changes are ever merged without review and approval by a core team member.
-Please ask politely on the PR if you get no response to your pull request within a week.
+Feel free to ping us on the PR if you get no response to your pull request within a week.

 ## Stylistic Guidelines